On kefir, care, and learning to ask for what I actually need

 He held it up beside the sweetened vanilla kefir, now half empty, and gave me that look.

-I gave him the sheepish smile of someone caught in the act.
+I gave him the sheepish smile of guilt.

-Then he told me the story exactly as it had happened.
 He had bought both.
 The vanilla was for himself.
 The plain was for me.
-I had found his, assumed it was mine, quietly worked around it, and never once looked further.
+I had found his, assumed it was mine, and never once looked further.

 My kefir had been there the whole time.